eikek/sharry/Contributing.md

 [Jekyll](https://jekyllrb.com), a static site generator via the [sbt microsite plugin](https://47degrees.github.io/sbt-microsites/).

+There are two states of documentation: the currently released one and one for the next (not yet released) version.
+The current documentation is in branch `current-docs`.
+If you'd like to contribute to the current state of documentation, please base the PR off the branch `current-docs`.
+The state for the next version is `master`.

 If you want to contribute to the documentation: the main content is in `/modules/microsite/docs` and sibling directories, while assets are in `src/main/resources/microsite`.
 It is recommended to install